-In Competing Spectacles, author Tony Reinke poses the question, “In this ‘age of the spectacle’ (as it has been called)—in this ecosystem of digital pictures and fabricated sights and viral moments competing for our attention—how do we spiritually thrive?”1 Reinke, senior writer for Desiring God and author of five books, including the seminal work 12 Ways Your Phone is Changing You, intends this book to be a guide and helpful resource for Christians in need of a digital detox—those seeking to unplug from the digital world in order to reorder their priorities.
+In Competing Spectacles, author Tony Reinke poses the question, “In this ‘age of the spectacle’ (as it has been called)—in this ecosystem of digital pictures and fabricated sights and viral moments competing for our attention—how do we spiritually thrive?”1 Reinke, senior writer for Desiring God and author of five books, including the seminal work 12 Ways Your Phone Is Changing You, intends this book to be a guide and helpful resource for Christians in need of a digital detox—those seeking to unplug from the digital world in order to reorder their priorities.

-What Is A Spectacle?
+What Is a Spectacle?

 But Reinke concedes that spectacles and all the distractions accompanying them aren’t anything new.
-The ancient Greeks loved their Olympic competitions, and the Romans diverted themselves with their gruesome gladiatorial fights.
+The ancient Greeks loved Olympic competition, and the Romans diverted themselves with gruesome gladiatorial fights.
 In fact, Roman politicians used these savage Colosseum match-ups to entertain and control the masses.
-Reinke highlights that through the ages Christians have written about the tensions and temptations that spectacles present.
+Reinke highlights that through the ages, Christians have written about the tensions and temptations that spectacles present.

-The rise of media saturation into every conceivable nook and cranny of life has introduced a new form of competition with the Gospel for the human gaze.
+The rise of media saturation into every conceivable nook and cranny of life has introduced a new form of competition with the gospel for the human gaze.
 Reinke makes an important observation when he asserts that the discipline of prayer is assaulted when every rare and empty moment of silence is given to digital media rather than turning attention to God.
-Insights, such as this one, make this book a valuable read for Christians seeking to live to God’s glory in the media age.
+Insights such as this make the book a valuable read for Christians who are seeking to live to God’s glory in the digital age.

 The Grandest Spectacle

-The death of Christ on the cross was the ultimate of all crucifixions, and Reinke presents many compelling reasons for us to dwell on—Christ’s divinity, his innocence to every charge leveled against him, his submission to his Father’s will to became a curse for his people’s redemption, and the victory of his death over death itself.
-It is only by the Holy Spirit working faith in man’s heart that one can see the death of Christ as the pre-eminent and unparalleled spectacle in life.
+The death of Christ was the ultimate of all crucifixions, and Reinke presents many compelling reasons—Christ’s divinity, his innocence to every charge leveled against him, his submission to his Father’s will to became a curse for his people’s redemption, and the victory of his death over death itself.
+It is only by the Holy Spirit working faith in man’s heart that one can see the death of Christ as the preeminent and unparalleled spectacle in life.

-Chapters are short, averaging 2-6 pages in length, and the book, at 154 pages, is almost as pocket-sized as a smartphone.
-Reinke writes in the style of an investigative journalist, and this latest book of his is a welcome discourse, and hopefully, a catalyst for continued discussion in the Christian community for how we can treasure Christ in the digital age.
+Chapters are short, averaging from two to six pages, and the book, at 154 pages, is almost as pocket-sized as a smartphone.
+Reinke writes in the style of an investigative journalist, and this latest book is a welcome discourse and hopefully a catalyst for discussion on how we can treasure Christ in the digital age.
 It is available on Amazon.

 1Tony Reinke, Competing Spectacles (Wheaton, IL: Crossway, 2019), 13.